310mc/https-310mc.github.io-tl/source/_posts/climax/tears_of_shooting_stars.md

 It’s seriously none of your business, so could you please stay out of it?

 Nobody asked you to get involved.
-I know that’s what a hero of justice is all about, but I’d appreciate it if you’d refrain from butting in this once.
+I know that’s what a hero of justice is all 'bout, but I’d appreciate it if you’d refrain from butting in this once.

 Within school, not being able to read the room is equivalent to evil, y’know?